The Ultimate Bowhunting Training Program

 3. When you can stay in the 6-inch dot for the full duration every time, switch to a 5-inch dot.
 Repeat, shrinking the dot or increasing the distance.
 Resist the temptation to shoot at any point.

-DRILL NO. 3: DOT TO DOT
+DRILL NO. 3: CHALLENGE YOUR BUDS TO SHOOT DOT-TO-DOT

 The Goal: Tighten your groups.